charmed-kubernetes/bundle/README.md

 ./kubectl get svc
 ```

-For expanded information on ./kubectl beyond what this README provides, please
+For expanded information on kubectl beyond what this README provides, please
 see the [kubectl overview](http://kubernetes.io/docs/user-guide/kubectl-overview/)
 which contains practical examples and an API reference.

 Additionally if you need to manage multiple clusters, there is more information
-about configuring ./kubectl with the
+about configuring kubectl with the
 [kubectl config guide](http://kubernetes.io/docs/user-guide/kubectl/kubectl_config/)